-Order your menu cards , programs and thank-you notes with your invitations.
+Order your, and with your invitations.
 That way, your stationer can include all of the pieces in one order, which may save you money and time.
 It's also a good way to ensure all your stationery has a cohesive look, even if you want to vary the design slightly for each element (by switching the dominant color or alternating between two patterns, for example).
 Also, don't forget those little items like favor tags and welcome bag notes.

 Remember Your Thank-Yous

 Track RSVPs as they come in using a guest list manager tool or spreadsheet.
 Include a column where you can note what each guest gives you.
 Then, as the wedding gifts start rolling in, begin writing your thank-you notes so you don't fall behind.
 For any presents received before the wedding, you should send a thank-you note within two weeks.
 For those given on or after the wedding day, give yourself a month.

 It may seem obvious, but it's easy to forget: If you want guests to mail back their reply cards, include stamped (and addressed) envelopes.
 That way they don't have to pay for the postage.
 Traditionally, the return envelopes should be addressed to whoever is hosting the wedding; however, if your parents are technically hosting, but you're keeping track of the guest list, you can use your address instead.
 And you can find customizable stamps to coordinate with your design at The Knot Shop.
 Tip: Rates do change from time to time, so check before you add those stamps to make sure you have adequate postage.